MrMops369/Roblox-Fast-Flags-i-use/README.md

 Games: Blade ball (at high values even the anti fling can't do anything -> ball can't kill you unless you don't parry it within like 40 secs or so)

+## Active Physics FPS Change
+Go into settings  and change your FPS to 240 (if you can reach that amount of FPS) and you will have full Physics speed, at 30 fps its around 7,5/s.
+Any Part you have network Ownershipship over is also slowed down, as well as shot projectiles.

+`{ "FFlagGameBasicSettingsFramerateCap": "True","DFIntTaskSchedulerTargetFps": 0,"DFIntMaxMissedWorldStepsRemembered":"1"}`

+Games: any game (obbys are easier to do with slow Physics)

 ## FFlags where i don't rlly know what they do:

 `{"DFIntDefaultBalanceD":2147483648,"DFIntDefaultBalanceP":2147483648}`